miampf/tag/README.md

 ```

 Will only match the files tagged with `#asdf` that also include the string "something".
 The string "somethingelse" will then be appended to each found file.

+### Inspect mode

+You can use the inspect mode using `-i`/`--inspect`.
+In this mode, the content of each file as well as the output of your `-c` command and found tags will be displayed.
+Keybindings are displayed at the bottom of the screen.

+Furthermore, inspect mode supports executing further commands on your files.
+Those commands are formatted the same way as a command on a file or a filter command.